Portland Mindfulness Therapy

 The Outcome?
 A Calmer, Kinder Way to Be in the World

-Eric Goodwin, Licensed Professional Counselor in Portland, offers mindfulness-based therapy to support clients in slowing down, building awareness, and navigating anxiety with greater clarity and compassion, available in person and online across Oregon.
+Eric Goodwin, Licensed Professional Counselor in Portland, offers mindfulness-based therapy to help clients slow down, build awareness, and navigate anxiety with clarity and compassion: available online in PDX and across Oregon.

 Whether you're feeling overwhelmed, stuck in cycles of self-criticism, or simply ready for a different kind of support, therapy can help.